plooliveira/flutter_take_home_jan_2026/README.md

 I implemented a very rudimentary theme selection to demonstrate how color choices behave in different environments.
 With more time, I would implement a more robust theming approach.

 **Accessibility.**
-Accessibility was handled at a minimal level.
 At minimum, I would add `Semantics` labels to the main action button and loading states to support screen readers.

 ---